 and parents is brought to bear.

-Hopwood, N 2017, 'Practice architectures of simulation pedagogy: From fidelity to transformation' in Mahon, K, Francisco, S & Kemmis, S (eds), Exploring Education and Professional Practice Through the Lens of Practice Architectures, Springer Press, Dordrecht, pp. 63-81.View/Download from: UTS OPUS or Publisher's site
+Hopwood, N 2017, 'Practice architectures of simulation pedagogy: From fidelity to transformation' in Mahon, K, Francisco, S & Kemmis, S (eds), Exploring Education and Professional Practice Through the Lens of Practice Architectures, Springer Press, Dordrecht, pp. 63-81.View/Download from: Publisher's site

 In this chapter, I put the theory of practice architectures to work in re-imagining simulation pedagogy in university-based professional education.
 I locate simulation within a broader landscape of links between higher education and the professions, before outlining key features of existing research on simulation in health professional education.
 This links to the empirical context underpinning the chapter: an observational study of simulation classes in an undergraduate nursing degree.
 I take up calls to enrich the theoretical basis for simulation pedagogy, and to shake off an attachment to the notion of 'fidelity'.
 Weaving practice architecture theory with Baudrillard's concepts of hyperreality and simulacra, I analyse three moments from observed simulation classes.
 I show how these are constituted as productive pedagogic moments, not through a logic of mirroring stable realities of practice, but through much more fluid play between real and imagined worlds.
 This provides a basis from which to pinpoint the transformative potential of simulation, avoiding the traps of conservatism that accompany a view that is too closely tied to a fixed, stable reality referent.
 This involves a shift from simulation (re)creating practice architectures and practices based on an 'as if' logic, to simulation based on a 'what if' notion, where cultural-discursive, material-economic, and socio-political arrangements of both real and imagined practices come together, interwoven with those of responsive, emergent pedagogy.

-Hopwood, N 2017, 'Practice, the body and pedagogy: attuning as a basis for pedagogies of the unknown' in Grootenboer, P, Edwards-Groves, C & Choy, S (eds), Practice Theory Perspectives on Pedagogy and Education Praxis, Diversity and Contestation, Springer, Singapore, pp. 87-106.View/Download from: UTS OPUS or Publisher's site
+Hopwood, N 2017, 'Practice, the body and pedagogy: attuning as a basis for pedagogies of the unknown' in Grootenboer, P, Edwards-Groves, C & Choy, S (eds), Practice Theory Perspectives on Pedagogy and Education Praxis, Diversity and Contestation, Springer, Singapore, pp. 87-106.View/Download from: Publisher's site

-Green, B. & Hopwood, N. 2015, 'The body in professional practice, learning and education: a question of corporeality?' in Green, B. & Hopwood, N. (eds), The body in professional practice, learning and education: body/practice, Springer, London, pp. 15-33.View/Download from: UTS OPUS or Publisher's site
+Green, B & Hopwood, N 2015, 'The body in professional practice, learning and education: a question of corporeality?' in Green, B & Hopwood, N (eds), The body in professional practice, learning and education: body/practice, Springer, London, pp. 15-33.View/Download from: Publisher's site

-Hopwood, N. 2015, 'Relational geometries of the body: doing ethnographic fieldwork' in Green, B. & Hopwood, N. (eds), The body in professional practice, learning and education: body/practice, Springer, London, pp. 53-69.View/Download from: UTS OPUS or Publisher's site
+Hopwood, N 2015, 'Relational geometries of the body: doing ethnographic fieldwork' in Green, B & Hopwood, N (eds), The body in professional practice, learning and education: body/practice, Springer, London, pp. 53-69.View/Download from: Publisher's site

 Here I connect the themes of space, time, the body, and things with an ethnographic study of professional practices and pedagogy.
 The study joins an emerging body of work that aims to produce different accounts of professional practice, eschewing dominant discourses based on problematic assumptions of linear time that is used up, space as a container for practice, practice and learning as mindful but bodyless, and materiality as either irrelevant or passive.
 The study was conducted in a child and family health service in Sydney, Australia.
 The Residential Unit of Karitane takes up to ten families for five days each week, offering intensive support for parents experiencing significant difficulties with their children's sleeping, feeding or behaviour.
 Four themes of times, spaces, bodies, and things are discussed, drawing on Theodore Schatzkis practice theory and philosophy, but also making connections to wider sociomaterial theorisations of time, space and the body.
 While these themes resist analytic separation, they are offered as distinctive points of departure, each highlighting something different about practices, pedagogy and learning.
 Nonetheless the porous conceptual boundaries between temporality, spatiality, embodiment and materiality are addressed and illustrated.
 The result is an account of practices, and their pedagogic effects, which differs radically from conventional approaches.